-At Taank, we extend an open invitation to you to drop in for a free no-obligation chat about any eye health concerns, from age-related macular degeneration (AMD) to dry eye, to help assess whether a full eye exam is required.
+At Taank, we extend an open invitation to anyone living in Cambridge to drop in for a free no-obligation chat about any eye health concerns, from age-related macular degeneration (AMD) to dry eye, to help assess whether a full eye exam is required.
 Head Optometrist, Anjana Taank, is a specialist in glaucoma treatment and works closely with the Addenbrooke’s Hospital Glaucoma Clinic.

 Read our FAQs to find the answers to some of the most commonly asked eye health questions.

 What is Age-related Macular Degeneration?

 One of the biggest causes of sight loss in the UK and around the world, age-related macular degeneration (AMD) occurs as a result of damage to the macular region of your eye.
 Peripheral vision usually remains unaffected but finer details in your central line of vision become harder to depict.